-Sonus Festival will be taking place on Zrce Beach, Novalja, Pag from 20th to 24th August 2017.
-The festival will be celebrating its fifth birthday in 2017!
+The next Sonus Festival will be taking place on Zrce Beach, Novalja, Pag from 20th to 24th August 2023.

 About Sonus Festival

 Launched in 2013 and growing in strength every year, Sonus will be celebrating its tenth event in 2023 – so it’s sure to be a good one!
 Brought to you by promoters Cosmopop and Sonus, this festival is now considered to be Croatia’s premiere electronic event.